nuratabanjeh/code-102-reading-notes/read06.md

-**We can control something called contrast by controlling the (HUE, SATURATION, BRIGHTNESS) They will control the grey and black in colors** **Thank you**
+**We can control something called contrast by controlling the (HUE, SATURATION, BRIGHTNESS) They will control the grey and black in colors**

+*CSS3 has introduced an extra value for RGB colors it is known as RGBA*

+**Thank you**